-The World Health Organization (WHO) completed a review of the potential health implications of extremely low frequency EMF, which includes power-frequency fields.
-Their conclusions and recommendations were presented in a June 2007 report known as the Extremely Low Frequency Fields, Environmental Health Criteria Monograph No. 238
+he World Health Organization (WHO) completed

+■ a review of the potential health implications of extremely low frequency (ELF) EMF, which includes power-frequency fields.
+Their conclusions and recommendations were presented in June 2007 in a report known as the Extremely Low Frequency Fields, Environmental Health Criteria Monograph No. 238.

-The WHO report concluded that evidence linking Extremely Low Frequency (ELF) magnetic fields and childhood leukemia "is not strong enough to be considered causal but sufficiently strong to remain a concern."
+The WHO report concluded that evidence for a link between ELF magnetic fields and childhood leukemia "is not strong enough to be considered causal but sufficiently strong to remain a concern."
 "Virtually all of the laboratory evidence and the mechanistic evidence fail to support" this reported association.
 For all other diseases, there is inadequate or no evidence of health effects at low exposure levels.